Decide between using a local or a server workspace

 Work offline with difficulty and with poor performance.
 When you are offline in a server workspace, you cannot work with your local files because they are read-only until you check them out.
 You can check out files only from Solution Explorer, and only after you switch to offline mode (as explained below).
 While you're offline, you can't perform any other operations, such as add, delete, rename, or undo.

 Tip: You can improve responsiveness by enabling asynchronous checkout.
-For more information, see Manage team project collection workspace settings for your team.
+For more information, see Manage project collection workspace settings for your team.

 Switch to offline mode when using a server workspace